The genealogy of a solvable population model under selection with dynamics related to directed polymers: Proof of Theorem 1.2

-\section{Proof of Theorem \ref{thm.general.criteria.independent.case}.}
+\section{Proof of Theorem \texorpdfstring{ \ref {thmm.general.criteria.independent.case}}{1.2}}

-The proof of Theorem \ref{thm.general.criteria.independent.case} will be divided in two main parts.
-In the first one, we focus on the case where $Y_1$ has finite second moment, which generalize $\alpha > 2$ in (\ref{equa.cond.Y.alpha}).
-The proof of the first part of Theorem \ref{thm.general.criteria.independent.case} is an adaptation of the proof of part (a) of Theorem 4 in \cite{Schweinsberg2003}.
-In the second part, we prove Theorem \ref{thm.general.criteria.independent.case} in the cases where $\alpha \leq 2$.
+The proof of Theorem~\ref{thmm.general.criteria.independent.case} will be divided in two main parts.
+In the first one, we focus on the case where $Y_1$ has finite second moment, which generalize $\alpha> 2$ in (\ref{equa.cond.Y.alpha}).
+The proof of the first part of Theorem~\ref {thmm.general.criteria.independent.case} is an adaptation of the proof of part (a) of Theorem~4 in \cite{Schweinsberg2003}.
+In the second part, we prove Theorem~\ref{thmm.general.criteria.independent.case} for $\alpha\leq2$.
 We do so by studying the Laplace transform of $Y_i$ and its derivatives.

-Before proving Theorem \ref{thm.general.criteria.independent.case} we prove a general statement about Multinomial distributions.
-In the next Lemma, we will denote by $\nu$ a $N$-class Multinomial random variable with $N$ trials and by $\eta_i$ the probability outcomes, that are not necessarily $N$-exchangeable.
+Before proving Theorem~\ref{thmm.general.criteria.independent.case}, we prove a general statement about multinomial distributions.
+In the next lemma, we will denote by $\nu$ a $N$-class multinomial random variable with $N$ trials and by $\eta_i$ the probability outcomes, that are not necessarily $N$-exchangeable.

-\begin{lem} Let $\nu=\big(\nu_1, \ldots, \nu_N \big)$ be a doubly stochastic Multinomial random variable with probability outcomes $\eta_1, \ldots, \eta_N$.
-Let also $b_1 \geq \cdots \geq b_a \geq 1 $ and $b=b_1 + \cdots +b_a$ (we also assume that $b \leq N$).
-Then,
+\begin{lem} Let $\nu= (\nu _1, \ldots, \nu_N )$ be a doubly stochastic multinomial random variable with probability outcomes $\eta_1, \ldots, \eta_N$.
+Let also $b_1 \geq\cdots\geq b_a \geq1 $ and $b=b_1 + \cdots+b_a$ (we also assume that $b \leq N$).
+Then

-\end{lem} \begin{proof} To simplify the notation, we assume that $\eta_1 \ldots, \eta_N$ are non-random.
-Then, $\nu$ is distributed according to a standard Multinomial distribution.
+\end{lem} \begin{pf} To simplify the notation, we assume that $\eta_1, \ldots, \eta _N$ are non-random.
+Then, $\nu$ is distributed according to a standard multinomial distribution.